Khushboo-Mittal/Credit-Card-Fraud-Detection-using-Unsupervised-Learning/README.md

 # Credit Card Fraud Detection Using Unsupervised Learning Algorithms
-This project leverages unsupervised learning algorithms (Isolation Forest, LOF, One-Class SVM) to detect fraudulent credit card transactions.
-By analyzing transaction features such as amount, location, and merchant category, it identifies anomalies, providing an efficient solution for fraud detection without requiring labeled data.
+This project leverages unsupervised learning algorithms (Isolation Forest, LOF, One-Class SVM) for outlier detection to identify fraudulent credit card transactions.
+By analyzing transaction features such as amount, location, and merchant category, it detects anomalies, providing an efficient solution for fraud detection without requiring labeled data.

 ## Table of Contents